RedVoxInc/redvox-python-sdk/docs/v2.2.0/redvox-api900-docs.md

 It's also possible to find the differences between WrappedRedvoxPacket objects using the `.diff(other_packer)` method.
 This will then return a list of differences between the two files or an empty list if there are none.

 See the end of https://bitbucket.org/redvoxhi/redvox-api900-python-reader/src/master/docs/v2.2.0/examples/example_packet_reading.py for examples of this.

-### Example files

-A set of example files can be found at: https://bitbucket.org/redvoxhi/redvox-api900-python-reader/src/master/docs/v2.2.0/examples/

 ### Generated API documentation